bianlab/MOCI/README.md

 ### 3.1 Main program and data description

-- The model of hyperspectral images reconstruction:  `./architecture/PSRNet.py`
+- The model of reconstruction:  `./architecture/PSRNet.py`

-- Pre-trained weights of PSRNet for PHI sensor:   `./model_zoo/PSRNet_MOCI.pth`
+- Pre-trained weights of PSRNet for PHI sensor:   `./model_zoo/psrnet.pth`

-- Calibrated sensing matrix of PHI snesor:   `./MASK/mask.mat`
+- Calibrated sensing matrix of PHI sensor:   `./MASK/mask.mat`

 - Measurements collected by our single-shot PHI senor:   `./Measurements/`